 Click here for a printer-friendly version (pdf)

-The overall sequence involves (a) Select a channel. (b) Tune the antenna. (c) Listen for clear channel. (d) Enter chosen base ID. (e) Test the channel/base with a beacon call.
-(D If channel/base suitable then place call. (g) If not change channel and repeat ............... (h) Ending call.
+The overall sequence involves (a) Select a channel. (b) Tune the antenna. (c) Listen for clear channel. (d) Test the channel/base with a selective beacon call. (e) If channel/base suitable then place call. (f) If not change channel and repeat ............... (g) Ending call.

 See chart below for channel / base ID's.